felixrieseberg/electron-windows-sample/README.md

 Multiple bindings exist for WinJS - it can be used standalone, or together with Knockout, React, or Angular.
 This example is built using the [React bindings](https://github.com/winjs/react-winjs).

+#### Contents
+This example is basically just an Electron packaged version of the WinJS-React example "address book" by [AmazingJaze](https://github.com/AmazingJaze) with a few small changes.

 #### License
 Licensed [MIT](LICENSE.md) - Copyright 2015 Microsoft Corporation